The Great Utah Gravel Debacle: SLC

-Albion Basin (GPX/TCX files found HERE)
+Albion Basin (GPX/TCX file and Ride with GPS map found HERE)

 Gerard Vroomen, co-creator of the OPEN U.P. gravel bike, said in an interview with us that "most people who buy road bikes are better off buying some sort of gravel bike."
 How's that?
 Locals and visitors ride up Little Cottonwood almost exclusively on road bikes; why ride anything else when that bike has done so well for so long?
 It's all about engagement, and Albion Basin is definitely engaging on a gravel bike.
 These forest service roads are compact, with the kind of scenic instant gratification that many other bike rides could only imagine having.
 Enjoy both gravel and the high-speed descent out of Little Cottonwood on the same ride.